 MS is an autoimmune condition which results in inflammation in the brain and spinal cord.
-MS most commonly begins with a relapsing-remitting phase (RRMS), with flare-ups of symptoms or ‘relapses’ followed by recovery.
+MS commonly begins with a relapsing-remitting phase (RRMS), with flare-ups of symptoms or ‘relapses’ followed by recovery.
 Many treatments are available that reduce the chances of relapse, but people living with MS may need to stop or switch treatments due to side effects, ineffectiveness, pregnancy, or if transitioning to progressive MS, where few treatments have proven to be effective.
-Furthermore, recent research has found people living with MS on certain therapies do not develop a protective immune response following COVID-19 vaccination, meaning they and their doctors could decide to pause therapy to be vaccinated.
-Balancing potential risks of more relapses or worsening disease without treatment versus problems of continuing therapy can be difficult. Â
+Recent research found people living with MS on certain therapies do not develop a protective immune response following COVID-19 vaccination, meaning they and their doctors could decide to pause therapy to be vaccinated.
+Deciding whether to stop or continue treatment can be difficult, because stopping may lead to more relapses or worsening symptoms, while continuing may cause other problems.

-This research will study how brain inflammation is affected by stopping or pausing treatment using new MRI technologies.
 People living with MS will have brain scans using a 7-Tesla MRI scanner which has over twice the magnetic strength as scanners available in hospitals, providing better images and more information about disease activity.
-This will be compared to routine hospital scans to see if smaller and subtler changes of MS activity can be identified, potentially giving clinicians and people living with MS more information to make treatment decisions. Â
+This will be compared to routine hospital scans to see if smaller and subtler changes of MS activity can be identified, potentially giving clinicians and people living with MS more information to make treatment decisions.

 $24,990